markmoxon/elite-source-code-library/versions/electron/README.md

 ## Folder structure

-There are five main folders in this repository, which reflect the order of the build processs.
+There are five main folders in this repository, which reflect the order of the build process.

 * [1-source-files](1-source-files) contains all the different source files, such as the main assembler source files, image binaries, fonts, boot files and so on